RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction: The RoboFAC Dataset

-The RoboFAC dataset encompasses robotic tasks of varying complexity, ranging from simple short-horizon tasks to complex long-horizon tasks, and tasks executed in dynamic environments.
+The RoboFAC dataset encompasses robotic tasks of varying complexity, ranging from simple short-horizon tasks to complex long-horizon tasks, and tasks executed in dynamic environments (Figure ~\ref{fig:dataset statistics}, Left).
 It includes 14 simulated tasks and 6 real-world tasks, with two of the real-world tasks not present in the simulation environment.
 The dataset includes six types of failures, spanning three hierarchical levels of error (see Section \ref{section:Taxonomy of Failures} for details).

-To account for the diversity of deployment settings in real-world robotics, we introduce variations in backgrounds and camera viewpoints.
-This design brings significant visual diversity to the dataset, which facilitates the development of models with better visual generalization capabilities and enables robust evaluation of such capabilities.
+To account for the diversity of deployment settings in real-world robotics, we introduce variations in background and camera viewpoints.
+This design brings significant visual diversity to the dataset, which facilitates the development of models with better visual generalization capabilities and enables a robust evaluation of such capabilities.

 The RoboFAC dataset includes a total of 8,960 failure trajectories in the simulated environment and 480 failure trajectories in the real world.
 To prevent models from overfitting to failure patterns, we also collect 1,160 successful trajectories from simulation and 122 successful trajectories from real-world executions.
-After annotation, we finally obtained 78K video QA samples.
+After annotation, we finally obtained 78K video QA samples, consisting of 70K samples on simulated trajectories and 8K on real-world trajectories.